Drainage

 • Identify sensitive or problem areas

-• Coordinate with all landowners that are involved / affected by the water flow of your existing drainage.
+• Coordinate with all landowners that are involved / affected by the water flow of your existing and new drainage.

 • Communicate effectively, work together and be respectful.
-It is recommended to determine a project lead or coordinator (landowner or QP).
+It is recommended to determine a project lead or coordinator such as a landowner or a Qualified Person (QP).

 • Specify type(s) of water management works – surface and/or tile drainage, flow controls, etc. Incorporate all existing and planned drainage into the drainage plan.

-• Determine a maintenance plan for your water management project
+• Include a maintenance plan for your water management project.

 WSA